+1 (619) 853-3200

 Why conventional cleaning fails

-Shower door tracks are a dual contamination zone: mineral deposits from hard water (calcium carbonate, magnesium) bind with soap scum to create a nearly impenetrable surface crust.
-That crust is then colonized by mold — Cladosporium, Penicillium, and Aspergillus are common shower track residents.
+Shower door tracks are a dual build-up zone: mineral deposits from hard water (calcium carbonate, magnesium) bind with soap scum to create a nearly impenetrable surface crust.
+That crust then traps mold growth in its folds.
 The geometry of the track (a narrow channel with vertical walls) makes physical scrubbing almost impossible without damaging the seal.
-Chemical mold removers address the surface but cannot fully penetrate the mineral-soap matrix.
+Chemical sprays address the surface but cannot fully penetrate the mineral-soap matrix.

 What 275°F steam does differently

-Steam's combination of heat and pressure dissolves mineral deposits via thermal expansion and hydrolysis, lifting the crust that makes mold removal possible.
-Once the mineral barrier breaks, 275°F thermal shock eliminates the mold colony.
+Steam's combination of heat and pressure dissolves mineral deposits via thermal expansion and hydrolysis, lifting the crust that makes build-up removal possible.
+Once the mineral barrier breaks, 275°F thermal shock lifts the embedded mold build-up.
 The steam nozzle fits into the track geometry that scrub brushes cannot.
 San Diego's coastal mineral content (higher than inland areas) means track buildup accumulates faster than in most California markets.

 SD Note: